CCMMMA/wacommplusplus/README.md

 # WaComM++
-WaComM++ is a steroidized version of WaComM - Water quality Community Model.
+WaComM++, the Water quality COMmunity Model in C++, is a highly scalable, high-performance Lagrangian transport and diffusion model for marine pollutants assessment.
-WaComM++ supports CUDA GPU computation, shared memory (OpenMP), and distributed memory (MPI) parallelization.
+WaComM++ supports CUDA GPU computation, shared memory (OpenMP), distributed memory (MPI) parallelization, and computational malleability with Flex-MPI.

 The Water Community Model (WaComM) uses a particle-based Lagrangian approach that relies on a tridimensional marine dynamics field produced by Eulerian atmosphere and ocean models.
 WaComM has been developed to match the hierarchical parallelization design requirements.

 WaComM is an evolution of the Lagrangian Assessment for Marine Pollution 3D (LAMP3D, https://people.mio.osupytheas.fr/~doglioli/lamp.htm) model.
-We strongly optimized the algorithms to improve performance in high-performance computing environments by adding features such as restarting, GPU acceleration, distributed, and shared memory parallelization.
+We strongly optimized the algorithms to improve performance in high-performance computing environments by adding features such as restarting, GPU acceleration, and distributed and shared memory parallelization.

 ![Concentration of suspended matter in sea water](images/wacommplusplus-surface-suspended-matter-bay-of-naples.png)